hwacha/SemInC/README.txt

     - 4. If an S-Rule successfully infers something, but it in the active rules field
     - 5. if not, keep it in the S-Rules field.
   - add submodels which encode other's beliefs, desires, intentions
+  - split model into beliefs, desires, and intentions